SatoriCyber/terraform-provider-satori/docs/resources/dataset.md

 layout: ""
 page_title: "satori_dataset (Resource)"
 description: |-
-satori_dataset resource allows to set up datasets.
+satori_dataset resource allows defining datasets.
 ---

 # satori_dataset (Resource)

 Datasets are collections of data store locations that are meant to be governed as a single unit.
-The **satori_dataset** resource allows to set up datasets.
+The **satori_dataset** resource allows defining datasets.

 ## Example Usage